ilindan-dev/huff-cli/README.md

 </p>

-A command-line tool for data compression...

 A command-line tool for data compression based on the Huffman algorithm.

 This project provides a CLI utility to encode (compress) and decode (decompress) text files using Huffman coding.
-It is optimized to handle large files by leveraging multiprocessing for CPU-bound tasks.

 ## Features

 -   **Encode:** Compresses ASCII text files into a binary format.
 -   **Decode:** Decompresses files back to the original text.
--   **Performance:** Uses an adaptive strategy — a fast single-threaded approach for small files and a parallelized multi-process approach for large files (e.g., >1MB).
--   **Asynchronous I/O:** File operations are performed asynchronously to prevent blocking.

 ## Installation